-One of the most frequent questions we receive when talking to engineers is, “Do the products get water quality credit?”
+One of the most frequent questions we receive when talking to engineers is, “Do your products get water quality credit?”

 Up until recently, the answer was no. This is because the StormTank management systems themselves are nothing more than the storage mechanism incorporated into the overall project design – just like the stone storage of most manuals, but at a much higher void space.